-To apply for CMP-HC the application must be CMP.
-To become certified a CMP holder need to pass an additional exam, pay additional fees and prove healthcare events experience.
+To apply for CMP-HC, the applicant must be a CMP.
+To become CMP-HC certified, a CMP holder needs to pass an additional exam, pay additional fees and prove healthcare events experience.

-According to the event industry council website, it takes approximately 6-8 weeks for an application to be reviewed.
-The answer is sent by email.
+According to the event industry council website, it takes approximately 6-8 weeks to review an application.
+After that, the answer is sent by email.

-Here is the link to submit your application: https://myaccount.eventscouncil.org If the application was not approved, applicants can still appeal with the Events Industry Council.
+Here is the link to submit your application: https://myaccount.eventscouncil.org If the application was not approved, the applicant can appeal with the Events Industry Council.
 If the application is approved, the applicant is eligible to do the test.
-Eligible applicants can take the exam for one year from the date the application was approved.
-In case the applicant fails the test, he can take the test again after paying the test fee and waiting ninety days between tests.
+Eligible applicants can take the exam one year from the date the application was approved.
+Then, in case the applicant fails the test, he can retake the test after paying the test fee and waiting ninety days between tests.

-The certification is valid for 5 years.
-After 5 years one can apply to renew their certification.
-When renewing on time, certificate holders are not required to take the exam, they just need to pay the application fees.
+The certification is valid for five years.
+After five years, one can apply to renew their certification.
+When renewing on time, certificate holders are not required to take the exam; they need to pay the application fees.

-The event industry council can revoke a CMP certificate due to a violation of the CMP Standards of Conduct or due to other violations and misconduct.
+The event industry council can revoke a CMP certificate due to a violation of the CMP Standards of Conduct or other violations and misconduct.

 On the EIC website, they recommend a few manuals that you can order directly from their page, and the prices range from $35 to 100 dollars each.